miurahr/aqtinstall/README.rst

     Older pip does not handle it expectedly(see #230).

-It may be difficult to set up some Windows systems with the correct version of Python and all of aqt's dependencies.
+It may be difficult to set up some Windows systems with the correct version of Python and all of ``aqt``'s dependencies.
-To get around this problem, aqtinstall offers `aqt.exe`, a Windows executable that contains Python and all required dependencies.
+To get around this problem, ``aqtinstall`` offers ``aqt.exe``, a Windows executable that contains Python and all required dependencies.
-You may access `aqt.exe` from the `Releases section`_, under "assets".
+You may access ``aqt.exe`` from the `Releases section`_, under "assets".

 .. _`Releases section`: https://github.com/miurahr/aqtinstall/releases